papesaliouka/mini-framework/README.md

 ```

 This updated documentation for the Psk Framework provides a quick reference for developers using the Todo App as an example.
 It covers the essential features needed to build dynamic and interactive web applications with Psk.

+### Getting Started

+# npm init -y
+# npm install parcell
+# parcel index.html
+## read the package.json in the example todo to see how it's done